ngocbh/codeforces-management-tools/README.md

 --help                  Show this message and exit.
 ```

-Almost functions of conmato requires login before performing.
+Almost all functions of Conmato require a manager account logging in before performing.
 Usually, Conmato will ask on each action.
-You can login once and save session for future usages by:
+You can log in once and save the session for future uses by:

 ```sh
 conmato login
 ```

-To get standings in a contest (e.x. `http://codeforces.com/group/Ir5CI6f3FD/contest/269185/standings/groupmates/true`),
+For example, to get standings in a contest (e.x. `http://codeforces.com/group/Ir5CI6f3FD/contest/269185/standings/groupmates/true`),
 you have to pass `group_id` (e.x. `Ir5CI6f3FD`) and `contest_id` (e.x. `269185`)

 ```sh